-People have changed their attitudes towards plastic surgery, and fortunately, more people are becoming open about going under the knife to enhance their features.
+People have changed their attitudes towards plastic surgery, and fortunately, more people are becoming open about going under the knife.

-Getting a face and neck lift are the most common plastic surgery procedures today.
-People who notice visible signs of skin ageing usually get this treatment to pull back their faces and bring back their youthful appearance.
+Face and neck lifts are common plastic surgery procedures today.
+People who notice visible signs of skin ageing usually get this treatment to pull back their faces.
 However, facelifts aren’t limited to aesthetic reasons; some doctors also recommend this procedure for necessary facial reconstruction on some patients.

 But just like any medical procedure, there are some risks involved, so it pays to know more about the treatment before you proceed with surgery.
 With that being said, we’ve compiled everything you need to know about facelifts—the different types, how they work, and the potential risks you may experience.

 A facelift surgically improves signs of skin aging in a patient’s neck and face.
 Although this is often done due to aesthetic reasons, some surgeons perform medically necessary facial reconstruction as well.

 - Traditional Facelifts start at your temple and continue in front and around your ear, ending in the lower scalp.
 This way, your surgeon can redistribute fat, reposition tissues, trim excess skin, and even lift your muscles.

 - Limited Incision Facelifts involve smaller cuts and incisions can be on your temple, around your ears, your lower eyelids, or under your upper lift.

 - Neck Lift Incisions start in the front of your earlobe and continue behind your ear, ending in your lower scalp.
 This procedure often treats signs of aging in your chin, lower face, and neck.